Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Token](/HeroSystem6eHeroic/images/SampleToken.png)

 Roll20 tokens can display numeric values of three attributes as well as three status bars.
-Let me suggest the attributes *currentDCV,* *currentBODY,* and *currentEND* these should automatically be coupled with their maximum values.
+Let me suggest the attributes *CurrentDCV,* *CurrentBODY,* and *CurrentEND* these should automatically be coupled with their maximum values.
 The hidden attribute *currentDCV* is presently equal to the character's DCV + Shield DCV Bonus - DCV Weight Penalty + DCV Modifier.

+Vehicles do not have *STUN* and don't use the *END* attribute.
+For vehicles, I suggest using *CurrentPrimaryEND* and *CurrentAuxiliaryEND*, which point to the two vehicle endurance reserves.

 ![Token Settings](/HeroSystem6eHeroic/images/TokenSettings.png)